MariusRatzka/awesome-computer-generated-images/README.md

 [Hacker News Thread on Learning Computer Graphics](https://news.ycombinator.com/item?id=26156783): A discussion thread on how to learn computer graphics, with a summarized comment for those short on time.

 [Computer Color is Broken](https://youtu.be/LKnqECcg6Gw): A video about how color representation and compression in computers can distort the blur effect.

+<br><br>
+## Fun Facts
+* **The First CGI in a Movie: The first use of CGI in a movie was in the 1973 film "Westworld," where a computer-generated hand was used for a brief scene.**

+* **The First Full-Length CGI Movie: "Toy Story" (1995) was the first full-length feature film entirely created using CGI.
+It was a groundbreaking achievement in animation and a huge success.**

+* **Realistic Hair and Fur: Creating realistic hair and fur in CGI is a complex task.
+Pixar's "Monsters, Inc." (2001) was a milestone in CGI hair animation, showcasing incredibly detailed and lifelike fur.**

+* **Water Simulation Challenges: Simulating realistic water in CGI is notoriously difficult and computationally intensive.
+The ocean scenes in movies like "Pirates of the Caribbean" and "The Perfect Storm" pushed the boundaries of water simulation technology.**

+* **CGI in Food Commercials: Many food commercials use CGI to create mouth-watering images of food.
+The ice-cold condensation on a soda bottle or the sizzling cheese on a pizza is often computer-generated.**

+* **Facial Motion Capture: CGI often uses facial motion capture to realistically animate characters' expressions and emotions.
+Actors wear markers on their faces that are tracked by cameras to capture their facial movements.**

+* **Virtual Production: Advancements in CGI technology have led to virtual production techniques, where filmmakers can shoot scenes in a virtual environment, allowing for real-time visualization and interaction with CGI elements.**

+* **Virtual Actors: CGI has made it possible to create virtual actors that closely resemble real humans.
+The character Gollum in "The Lord of the Rings" trilogy was a groundbreaking example of a CGI character interacting with live-action actors.**

+* **Real-Time CGI in Video Games: Video game graphics have evolved tremendously, with modern games using real-time CGI to create stunning and immersive virtual worlds.**

+* **Architectural Visualization: CGI is extensively used in architectural visualization, allowing architects and designers to create photorealistic renderings of buildings and spaces before construction begins.**

+* **CGI in Medicine: Medical professionals use CGI for visualizations in areas like surgery simulation, anatomical education, and medical research.**

+* **CGI Animals: CGI has become increasingly prevalent in bringing animals to life on screen.
+Movies like "The Jungle Book" and "The Lion King" used CGI to create realistic animal characters.**

+* **The Uncanny Valley: The "uncanny valley" is a term used in CGI to describe the discomfort people feel when a computer-generated character looks almost human but falls slightly short, creating a sense of unease.**

+* **Pre-Visualization: CGI is used in pre-visualization to plan and visualize complex scenes before filming.
+This helps filmmakers plan camera angles, action sequences, and special effects in advance.**

+* **CGI in Advertising: CGI is widely used in advertising to create visually striking and attention-grabbing commercials for products and brands.**